Attendance

 Failure to present proper documentation or gain prior approval for absences may result in Student Life consequences ranging from Loss of Privileges (LOPed), Saturday school, or being placed on the Academic Probation list, depending on the frequency and severity of the situation.

 Students are permitted to stay on campus after school if they are involved in a school-sponsored activity, are waiting for a bus, or studying in the CIE (Center for Innovation and Entrepreneurship).
+Middle School students must attend the Middle School Aftercare Program.
 The CIE closes at 5:45 p.m.
 Monday-Thursday and 4:00 p.m. on Fridays.
 Students must leave campus if they are not participating in a school-sponsored activity.

 College Visit Days